ths-community/podman/README.md

 **autostart at boot**

-to start 'keycloak' automatically at boottime enter the following command
+to start 'keycloak' automatically at boot time enter the following command

 `systemctl --user enable  pod-keycloak.service --now`